-S = volume of storage, m3, and

-Q = pump capacity, m3/s.

 8 TANK/SUMP DESIGN

-8.1 The shape, size, and position of the storage tank/sump with respect to the pump affect the efficiency of the pumping operation.
+8.1 The shape, size and position of the storage tank/sump with respect to the pump affect the efficiency of the pumping operation.

 8.2 Efficient pump operation requires special sump dimensions and pump clearance for smooth free flow of water in the suction intake pipe.
 Essential clearances are shown in Fig. 3.
 Sump water level should be maintained above a minimum submergence of the pump suction intake and is determined by the greater of the following independent conditions:

-Water cover over the propeller should be sufficient to keep the pump self-priming.
+Water cover over the propeller should be sufficient to keep the pump self-priming;

-Net positive suction head (NPSH) should be as determined by the pump manufacturer to overcome cavitation.
+Net positive suction head (NPSH) should be as determined by the pump manufacturer to overcome cavitation; and